pklatka/ipaas-kubernetes-project/docs/03-case-study.md

 Within this KWOK-simulated environment, we will deploy and configure:

 1. A comprehensive observability stack featuring:
-   - OpenTelemetry for data collection (metrics, logs, traces)
-   - Suitable storage systems:
  - Prometheus for metrics
-     - Loki or Elasticsearch/OpenSearch for logs
+ - Grafana for visualization
  - Jaeger for traces
-   - Grafana for visualization

 2. The simulated nodes and pods (or simple agents/applications) will be configured to produce telemetry data at a rate and volume commensurate with the large cluster size.